Statement of Faith

 As we see in 1 Corinthians 12:12-25, we as Christians have a function as part of the body and it is not necessarily within the confines of an organization or building.

 If the spirit resides in us and we are a temple of God and “For where two or three are gathered together in my name, there am I in the midst of them.”
-(Matthew 18:20), the question of “going” to church does not make any sense.
+(Matthew 18:20), the question of “going” to church is not what we are doing with AVOWED, but the church going to those that cannot worship in our buildings we call church.

 As the church is the called out ones, it is the people, and the people are the church – not a location.
 The below bullet points of Scripture point this out where the “church” was gathering in specific physical locations - houses.
 Not that the people “go” to “church” – they are the church.